-How to Restore Water-Damaged Photos Like a Pro
+How to Restore Water-Damaged Photos

 Water damage can be quite frustrating, especially when it affects cherished photographs that hold precious memories.
 This can happen due to a humid environment, condensation, a leaking roof, or flooding, causing photos to fade, warp, or become covered in unsightly stains and even mold.
 However, it is possible to restore water-damaged photos!
 You just need the right techniques and tools to bring them back to life.